HackYourFuture/React/week1/MAKEME.md

 1. JavaScript exercises
 2. Project: Hack Your Weather I

-**This time also put the URL to your deployed website in your homework pull request!**
+**Also put the URL to your deployed website in your homework pull request!**

 _Deadline Saturday 23.59 CET_